danielcristho/pipeline_laravel/README.md

-# Project Untuk Penugasan kelompok 2 - Deploy Laravel using Jenkins
+# Project kelompok 2 - Deploy Laravel using Jenkins

 #### Build in jenkins